microsoft/document-generation-solution-accelerator/docs/DeploymentGuide.md

 **During deployment, you'll be prompted for:**
 1. **Environment name** (e.g., "docgen") - Must be 3-16 characters long, alphanumeric only
 2. **Azure subscription** selection
-3. **Azure AI Foundry deployment region** - Select a region with available o3 model quota for AI operations
+3. **Azure AI Foundry deployment region** - Select a region with available OpenAI model quota for AI operations
 4. **Primary location** - Select the region where your infrastructure resources will be deployed
 5. **Resource group** selection (create new or use existing)

-**Expected Duration:** 4-6 minutes for default configuration
+**Expected Duration:** 6-8 minutes for default configuration

 **⚠️ Deployment Issues:** If you encounter errors or timeouts, try a different region as there may be capacity constraints.
 For detailed error solutions, see our [Troubleshooting Guide](./TroubleShootingSteps.md).